 What is the recovery Like After RFA Treatment?

-For faster recovery after endovenous radiofrequency ablation, follow your doctor’s instructions.
+For faster recovery after RFA Treatment, endovenous radiofrequency ablation, follow your doctor’s instructions.
 These general guidelines will let you know what to expect:

 - You will be able to return to your normal job activities within three to four days.
 However, if your job involves standing or heavy lifting, you may need more time off.